sthagen/afasi/docs/api.md

 * `-i, --input <sourcepath>`: Path to input file (default is reading from standard in)  [default: ]
 * `-o, --output <targetpath>`: Path to non-existing output file (default is writing to standard out)  [default: ]
-* `-t, --table <translation table path>`: Path to translation table file in JSON format.
+* `-t, --table <translation table path>`: Path to translation table file in YAML or JSON format.
 Structure of table data is [["repl", "ace"], ["als", "othis"]]  [default: ]
 * `-n, --dryrun`: Flag to execute without writing the translation but a diff instead (default is False)  [default: False]
 * `-h, --help`: Show this message and exit.